SaxiKatt Norwegian Forest Cattery

 About Us

-Both of us are qualified adult and sick children’s nurses.
-John is currently still in practice however I have moved into the dark side of NHS IT management.
+I am a qualified adult and sick children’s nurse.
+However I have moved into the dark side of NHS Governance.

 About Our Norwegian Forest Cats.

-We started off with three purchased locally that were clearly either crossbreeds or cats not part of a breeding programme.
-We call these our Norwegian Lites.
-However, they had enough of the ‘personality’ and phenotype to pique our interest.
-As a consequence, we have purchased a number of full pedigree Norwegian cats.
+I started off with three purchased locally that were clearly either crossbreeds or cats not part of a breeding programme.
+I call these our Norwegian Lites.
+However, they had enough of the ‘personality’ and phenotype to pique my interest.
+As a consequence, I have purchased a number of full pedigree Norwegian cats.
+I am an addict!!

 Our Ethos – Evidence Based Practice